dpaukov/combinatoricslib/README.md

 A permutation is an ordering of a set in the context of all possible orderings.
 For example, the set containing the first three digits, 123, has six permutations: 123, 132, 213, 231, 312, and 321.

-This is an example of the permutations of 3 string items (apple, orange, cherry):
+This is an example of the permutations of 3 (apple, orange, cherry):

 ```java
    ICombinatoricsVector<String> vector = Factory.createVector("apple", "orange", "cherry");